 Irish citizens will only need to meet the ordinarily resident test to be eligible for free NHS care.

-- a healthcare agreement is in place with their country of residence
+- a healthcare agreement is in place with the country of residence

 - any exceptions within the charging regulations apply to them (for example if they are accessing an exempt service)

-EEA or Swiss residents whose visit to the UK starts before exit day will not be charged for treatment in England for as long as their temporary stay continues.
+Visitors from the EU, Norway, Iceland, Liechtenstein or Switzerland whose visit to the UK starts before exit day will not be charged for treatment in England for as long as their temporary stay continues.